-Most homebrewers know that if you pitch yeast too soon, your wort may be too hot and kill or damage your yeast.
+Most homebrewers know that if you pitch yeast too soon, your wort may be too hot and neutralize or damage your yeast.
 But waiting for the wort to cool can take a while, and there are plenty of other surprises and interruptions that can delay the pitching of your yeast.
 How long can that wort sit before pitching?

 It is best to pitch yeast as soon as the wort reaches the ideal fermentation temperature (between 65-72 degrees).
 However, it is usually okay to pitch yeast within 24 hours of removing the wort from the boil, provided you keep the wort covered the whole time to reduce the chances of infection.

 Any exposure to air creates an opportunity for the wort to be infected by bacteria or yeast naturally occurring in the air.
 Since you won’t be storing the wort in a vacuum, it will naturally be exposed to a small amount of air, even if covered.
 Every minute the wort spends sitting before fermentation begins comes with a small amount of risk of infection.

 How long can you leave wort before pitching yeast?